Dasatinib (Generic Name)

 Dasatinib is used to treat cancer.
 It is taken by mouth (orally).

 - Bone marrow depression.
-This is a decrease in the number of white blood cells, red blood cells, and platelets.
-This may increase your risk of infection, fatigue, and bleeding.
+This is a low number of white blood cells, red blood cells, and platelets.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.